 - Hosting seminars, webinars, or workshops promoting your business's services

-- Swag for clients, influencers, and staff to promote your brand include promotional items like water bottles, t-shirts, and notebooks
+- Purchasing swag for clients, influencers, and staff to promote your brand, including promotional items like water bottles, t-shirts, and notebooks

 - If you use your website for advertising, you may deduct web maintenance costs as an advertising expense.

-- If you use your website for selling (having a shopping cart, for example), this is a cost of selling and is considered separately.
+- If you use your website for selling (you have a shopping cart, for example), this is a cost of selling and is considered separately.

 - Costs for temporary signs are considered advertising.

 - Costs for permanent signs (that last more than a year) are not advertising, but signs may be depreciated as long-term assets.

 - Advertising as an indirect political contribution is not deductible.

 - The cost of placing an ad on a vehicle is deductible, however, the cost of operating or driving the vehicle is not.
 Read more about what the IRS says about ads on vehicles.

 - Costs for help-wanted ads are a deductible business expense, but they are not considered marketing or advertising.

 - Donations to charities or non-profits are not a marketing or advertising expense.
 However, these expenses may be deductible in other areas of your business or personal tax return.
 Check with your accountant for further clarification.